hoaproject/Central/README.md

 assert(Some(2)->andThen($nop)->andThen($square)    == None());
 ```

-The `or` method returns the option if it has some value, otherwise it
+The `or` method returns the current option if it has some value, otherwise it
 returns the right option:

 ```php